Newark Quality Roofing

 • Transparent, written estimates for every historic roof restoration project — no hidden fees and no pressure to commit.

-Does my Millburn home need Historic Preservation Commission approval for roof work?
+Does a Millburn home need a Certificate of Appropriateness for historic roof work?

-Can you restore my original slate roof rather than replacing it with modern materials?
+Can you restore an original Short Hills slate roof rather than replacing it?

 How much does historic roof restoration cost in Millburn, NJ?